 Initial Dealer Permit

-You need to submit a federal Greater Atlantic Seafood Dealer initial permit application.
-Dealers need permits for each managed species that they purchase from a vessel that has a Greater Atlantic Region vessel permit.
+Seafood Dealers are required to have a Greater Atlantic dealer permit for each of the federally managed species that they purchase from a vessel that has a Greater Atlantic Region vessel permit.

-You must have that permit in your possession if:
+Dealers must have a valid permit in their possession if they:

-- You purchase any of fish or shellfish harvested from federal waters (EEZ) (see application on Fish Online for a complete list)
+- Purchase any federally managed fish or shellfish harvest from federal waters (EEZ)

-- You purchase Atlantic tunas harvested from federal or state waters, or
+- Purchase Atlantic tunas harvested from federal or state waters, or

-- You purchase fish or shellfish from a vessel issued a federal Greater Atlantic Region vessel permit.
+- Purchase fish or shellfish from a vessel issued a federal Greater Atlantic Region vessel permit